everit-org/authentication-oauth2-ri-ecm/README.md

 # Wiring

-The following diagram demonstrates the component configuration:
+The following diagram demonstrates the component configuration where the boxes represent the OSGi components and the arrows represent the provided OSGi services.

 ![wiring](https://github.com/everit-org/authentication-oauth2-ri-ecm/raw/master/img/oauth2-component-wiring.png)

-The boxes represent the OSGi components and the arrows represents the provided OSGi services.

 # Relation with Everit Authentication